Jean de Koven: Killer's profile

 at the Paris Exhibition.
 He spoke English and French fluently.
 Police traced him to an expensive dance bar, the Pavillon Bleu, in La Celle-Saint-Cloud, about a 15-minute walk from his villa.
 Weidmann strangled his victims or shot them from behind.
 He apparently had a fetish for men's shoes, as the four men he murdered were found shoeless.

 Funeral

 A funeral service was held for De Koven in the West End Funeral Chapel, 200 West 91st Street, in New York City, on December 31, 1937.
-Rabbi I. Mortimer Bloom, minister at Temple Oheb Sholom, performed the ceremony.
+Rabbi I. Mortimer Bloom of Temple Oheb Sholom, performed the ceremony.
 Bloom knew De Koven from her youth and remarked "there was something fine, distinctive, and superior about Jean, even in her childhood."
 She is buried in Mount Carmel Cemetery, Queens, New York.